Do you have an armadillo problem?

 But that doesn’t mean you have to put up with them.
-There are a number of ways to keep them away naturally, and we’ll outline a few of them for you below.
+There are several natural ways to keep them away, and we’ll outline some of them for you below.

 How to Get Rid of Armadillos Naturally

-Here, we’ll provide some tips on how to keep armadillos off your property using home remedies and natural methods that will not harm them.
+Here, we will provide some tips on how to keep armadillos off your property using home remedies and natural methods that are safe for them.

 1. Cayenne Pepper